Alaska is an incredible destination that has just a few months in which you can take a cruise there during the short summer season.

 Here is your guide for figuring out the best times to visit for your first (or 50th) Alaska cruise.

-The best time for an Alaska cruise to avoid crowds
+The best time to cruise to Alaska if you want to avoid crowds

-The Alaska cruise season runs between May and September, but there are definite ebbs and flows to demand and crowds in the ports you will visit depending on which month you sail.
+There are definite ebbs and flows to demand and crowds in the ports you will visit depending on which month you sail.

 If you are looking for the months with the lowest crowds in Alaska, try for May or September.
 These are the "shoulder season" months, which is when the season begins and ends, and is when you will find less people vying for a cruise.